 Next, bring your child in to meet the sitter.
-Even if your child is too young to speak, see how the sitter acts with your child, and vice versa.
-Does your baby cry, whine, or act different than normal?
+Even if your child is too young to speak, see how the sitter acts with your child and vice versa.
+Does your baby cry, whine, or act differently than normal?
 Does your baby giggle, coo, and fall in love right away?

 Another thing you might want to do is have the sitter over a couple of times while you’re at home, so you can give her an idea of routines, special directions, or just let her and your child get to know each other.

+- You want to make sure that your babysitter understands the house rules.
 Do you want to allow her friends to come over while she’s taking care of your child?
 What about rules for computers, televisions, phones and so on?
 You don’t want to open your cable bill next month and owe $5,376.93 for pay per view movies.

-Another part to go through is how your baby prefers to be taken care of.
-What is the best way to comfort him when he is sad, how will he best fall asleep?
-What foods does he like and dislike?
+- Another part to go through is how your baby prefers to be taken care of.
+What is the best way to comfort him or her when sad, how will your baby best fall asleep?
+What foods does he or she like and dislike?
 Any allergies?
-What are his routines?
-His favorite games to play, toys to play with etc. Does he sign or talk and how should the sitter interpret his signs or words?
+What are his or her routines?
+What are your baby’s favorite games to play, toys to play with, and so on?
+Does your baby sign or talk and how should the sitter interpret his or her signs or words?

-Help your new sitter all you can to have a good time together with your baby.
+- Help your new sitter all you can to have a good time together with your baby.
 Rules for how to discipline your baby (if at all depending on age) are also very important.